RobiNN1/PHP-UI-Kit/docs/components/card.md

 ## Colored

-Simply use the framework's color utilits or add custom class.
+Use the framework's color utilits or add custom class.

 ```php
 echo card([